LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
+* Sample Finder Optimizations
   * Don't use expensive `QueryableInputs` now that we have the query for descendants
+  * Don't load the grid until we have sample type names

 ### version 2.138.5
 *Released*: 4 March 2022